KingAlterIV/ChatMenuAPI/README.md

 An API for making menus inside Minecraft's chat.
 This API treats Minecraft's chat like a 2D grid, allowing you to position elements freely in chat.

+### Fork

+This is a fork for VGL to use gradle, vgls repo and protocollib.

 ## Preview
 ![](https://sparse.blue/files/k0ejrc.gif)